stopfrisknyc/docs/README.md

 You can also filter with ORs by repeating a column twice anywhere in the URL.

-So http://api.occupy-data.org/v1/haircolr/WH/age/41/haircolr/BK/haircolr/BR shows the precincts in which there are any 41 year olds with either white, black or brown hair.
+So http://api.occupy-data.org/v1/haircolr/WH/age/41/haircolr/BK/haircolr/BR shows the precincts in which there are any 41-year-olds with either white, black or brown hair.

 #### Geospatial Queries